St. Dominic's Fair

 St. Dominic's Fair (Polish: Jarmark św.
 Dominika), is an annual cultural and trade event organized between July and August in the port city of Gdańsk, Pomeranian Voivodeship, Poland.
-It was founded in 1260 and together with Weihnachtmarkt and Oktoberfest, it is considered one of the biggest cultural and trade open-air events in Europe attended by 5-8 million national and international visitors annually.
+It was founded in 1260 and together with the Oktoberfest, it is considered one of the biggest cultural and trade open-air events in Europe attended by 5-8 million national and international visitors annually.

 In the past, the fair usually lasted for two weeks but since 2004, a decision was made to extend it to three weeks.